kibokosrl/ebay-sdk-php/docs/guide/configuration.rst

 :Services: ``Account``, ``Analytics``, ``Browse``, ``Fulfillment``, ``Inventory``, ``Marketing``, ``Metadata``, ``Order``, ``Trading``
 :Required: true, except for the Trading service.

-All eBay REST services use OAuth 2.0 access tokens for application authentication and user authorization.
-The token passed via ``authorization`` can be either a User or Application token.
+All eBay RESTful services use OAuth 2.0 access tokens for application authentication and user authorization.
+The token passed via ``authorization`` can be either an User or Application token.
 You must ensure that the token has the require scope for the operation that you are calling.

 .. warning::